Best Known For

 Answer questions and see how you rank against other players.Play Now

 Intrigued by the Catholic faith for years, Dorothy Day converted in 1927.
-In 1933, she co-founded The Catholic Worker, which promoted Catholic teachings and tackled societal issues.
-It became very successful and spawned the Catholic Worker Movement, which tackled issues of social justice guided by its religious principles.
+In 1933, she co-founded The Catholic Worker, a newspaper promoting Catholic teachings that became very successful and spawned the Catholic Worker Movement, which tackled issues of social justice guided by its religious principles.
 Day also helped establish special homes to help those in need.

-Dorothy Day started out as journalist, writing for several socialist and progressive publications in 1910s and 1920s.
-Intrigued by the Catholic faith for years, she converted in 1927.
-With Peter Maurin, she founded The Catholic Worker, which promoted Catholic teachings as well as tackled societal issues of the day in 1933.
-It became very successful and spawned the Catholic Worker Movement, which tackled issues of social justice guided by its religious principles.
+Day met Peter Maurin, a French immigrant and former Christian brother, in 1932.
+Together they founded The Catholic Worker, a newspaper promoting Catholic teachings and tackling societal issues of the day, the following year.
+The publication became very successful and spawned the Catholic Worker Movement, which tackled issues of social justice guided by its religious principles.
 As part of the movement’s belief in hospitality, Day helped establish special homes to help those in need.

 profile name: Dorothy Day profile occupation: